-In the formulation of the cementing composition of the invention, it is preferable to employ Gilsonite in an amount ranging from approximately one-half to approximately ten times by volume the amount of the cement utilized, depending upon the particular result desired.
+In formulation of cementing composition, it`s preferable to employ Gilsonite in an amount ranging from approximately 1/5 to approximately 10times.
+By volume the amount of cement utilized, depending upon the particular result desired.

-The lower range is employed where maximum strength is important; the higher range where the various qualities imparted by the Gilsonite are most important.
+Lower range is employed where maximum strength is important.
+Higher range where various qualities imparted by Gilsonite is important.

-Particle size and particle size distribution of the Gilsonite determine the strength and porosity-permeability characteristics of the set cement for any given mix ratio.
+Particle size and distribution of Gilsonite determine strength and porosity-permeability characteristics of cement for any given mix ratio.

-Where maximum strength is desirable, a coarse Gilsonite Where lightest weight and lowest porosity-permeability are important and strength is to be sacrificed or is of little importance, an aggregate of minus 50 mesh or finer may be used.
+Where maximum strength is favor, a coarse Gilsonite With lightest weight and lowest porosity-permeability are important.
+The strength has little importance.
+Mass of minus 50 mesh or finer may used.

-Conditions are often encountered in the field requiring various combinations of particle size and particle size distribution.
-The above examples represent extremes.
-The mix must, however, always be pump able through the system from the mixing point to the final point of placement of the cement slurry.
+Field often require various combinations of particle size and particle size distribution.
+Also mixture must be pumpable through the system from mixing point to final point of cement slurry placement.

-An amount of a petroleum solvent which depends upon the amount of Gilsonite present, may be added to the wet or dry mix for wetting the surface of the Gilsonite particles and causing them to form an intimate bond with casing and earth formations of the bore hole, thus preventing corrosion and minimizing pulling away of the cement from the casing and/or bore hole wall by reason of the shrinkage normal to setting of the cement.
+An amount of petroleum solvent which depends upon the amount of Gilsonite present, may be added to wet/dry mixture, wetting surface of Gilsonite particles, causing them to form an intimate bond with casing.
+Also needs earth formations of bore hole.
+Thus preventing corrosion and minimizing pulling away of cement from casing and/or bore hole wall by reason of shrinkage normal to cement setting.

-Instead of adding the solvent directly to the mix, it may be pumped through the casing and into the Cementing zone in advance of the Gilsonite-cement slurry.
+By adding solvent directly to mixture, it may pumped through casing and to Cementing zone in advance of Gilsonite-cement slurry.